 It can seem like the only way to have a successful podcast is to have an interview show.
-You know, like the Tim Ferriss podcast, Joe Rogan Experience, Magic Lessons, How I Built This, etc. But here’s the really important question you should ask yourself:
+You know, like the Tim Ferriss, Magic Lessons, How I Built This, etc. But here’s the really important question you should ask yourself:

 What does a successful podcast look like to?

-It’s easy to answer, “Be #1 on iTunes!” or “Get a bajillion downloads and have all the mattress companies sponsor my show!”
+It’s easy to answer, “Be #1 on Apple Podcasts!” or “Get a bajillion downloads and have all the mattress companies sponsor my show!”

-I’ve started nearly 10 podcasts since 2014 and every podcast has had its own unique goal (neither of which were goals defined by things I couldn’t control, like being #1 on iTunes or a bajillion downloads).
+I’ve started nearly 10 podcasts since 2014 and every podcast has had its own unique goal (neither of which were goals defined by things I couldn’t control, like being #1 on Apple Podcasts or a bajillion downloads).

 Are you podcasting to sell more of your products or services?
 This is a great reason to start a podcast, especially if you already have an existing audience and are simply trying to deepen a relationship with your people.
 You can measure the success of your podcast by putting a survey in the post-purchase email you send to anyone who buys things from you.
 Just ask them if they heard about your product or service on your podcast.
 If they say yes, then your podcast is successful at the thing you need it to be doing!